wessport/Geoalchemist/content/post/grad_school_keys.md

 If you made it this far, hopefully some of the advice above makes that process a little easier.

-Best of luck to you!
+Best of luck to you and happy hunting.